BytemarkHosting/pi-init2/README.md

 - Each module shall be a single git repository
 - Each module shall be downloadable with `git clone (address)`
-- Each module shall contain a `install.sh` script which will prepare the module to be used including installing any requirements.
+- Each module shall contain a `install.sh` script which will prepare the module to be used including installing any requirements and symlinking the service files to the correct places
 - Each module shall be documeted using the `README.md` and the topics is publishes and subscribes to are listed on the [CS Comms System](https://docs.google.com/spreadsheets/d/1pqduUwYa1_sWiObJDrvCCz4Al3pl588ytE4u-Dwa6Pw/edit?usp=sharing) document
 - Each executable to be used on the rover shall have a `name.service` script associated with it.
 This allows them to be manipulated as a systemd service using the following commands: